opener-project/ned/README.md

 # EHU-ned_kernel

-This repository is contains the Named Entity Disambiguation tool based on DBpedia Spotlight.
+This repository contains the Named Entity Disambiguation tool based on DBpedia Spotlight.
 Providing that a DBpedia Spotlight Rest server is running, the EHU-ned module will take KAF as input (containing <entities> elements) and perform Named Entity Disambiguation for each language within the OpeNER project.